akenzegar/spring-jasypt-env-config/README.md

-# spring-jasypt-env-config
-Spring and Jasypt integration with externalized Jasypt properties and passwords
+# Spring-boot and Jasypt integration with externalized Jasypt properties and passwords

 One of the most important aspect of 12-factor coding standards is externalization of environment specific variables.
 We will cover how we can easily achieve this using Spring Boot.
 We will also use JASYPT framework to encrypt these environment variables.

-We will be performing following steps:
+##### We will be performing following steps:
 - Download this source code
 - Create database, database user and table
 - Run JASYPT command to encrypt your user id and password